 With events taking place all across Canada, be sure to check out what activities will take place in your local community.

-Recognizing National Day for Truth and Reconciliation
+Is National Day for Truth and Reconciliation a Statutory Holiday?

-Recognizing September 30th as a statutory holiday encourages people to reflect and engage in activities that honour those affected by the residential school system.
-The Government of Canada declared September 30 as a federal statutory holiday.
-This means that workers in federally regulated industries such as postal workers, government staff, and bank employees get the day off with pay.
+The Government of Canada declared September 30 a federal statutory holiday.
+So, people who work in federally regulated industries such as postal workers, government staff, and bank employees get the day off with pay.
 As well some schools will close.
-When September 30 falls on a weekend. as it does in 2023, workplaces will observe the holiday on Monday, October 2, 2023.
+When September 30 falls on a weekend. federal workplaces observe the holiday on the following Monday.